|

 WASTE MANAGEMENT INFRASTRUCTURE

-Mixing biodegradable plastics with regular waste can hold some problems – the waste management infrastructure in most places is not suitable for biodegradable plastics
+Mixing biodegradable plastics with regular waste can cause some problems – the waste management infrastructure in most places is not suitable for biodegradable plastics

 The waste management infrastructure currently recycles regular plastic waste, incinerates it, or places it in a landfill.